1996 RILEY & SCOTT MKIII

 The Riley & Scott MKIIIs’ career debut was planned as for 1994 but was finally pushed back.
 Due to the scant interest shown for the first version of the "Mark III", the car was not raced in 1994.
 The car was revised and fine-tuned, and finally made its debut in 1995.
 Dyson Racing was the first team to use one of the cars, replacing a Spice-Ferrari.
 At Daytona, the only car entered completed just 11 laps, with the Ford engine preventing it from going any further.
 Sebring produced a modest 37th place.
 But in the Road Atlanta race, Dyson Racing managed to win.
 Four more victories followed, with James Weaver finishing second in the IMSA driver standings, just two tiny points behind Fermin Velez.
 The career of the Riley & Scott MKIII had at last taken off.
 Above all, it had found its true calling.
 On the bumpy, bruising circuits of the United States, it truly danced and managed to overcome all difficulties.

-The Riley & Scott MKIII # 006: a win on its first outing
+In 1996, the Riley & Scott MKIII #006 was entered by Doyle Racing and won on its first outing

 In 1996, thanks to the excellent results achieved in 1995, several teams bought MKIII cars.
 Chassis # 006 was acquired by the Doyle Racing team, who were to become be the most prolific team.
 They also acquired another chassis, the # 004.
 With chassis # 004, officially supported as they were by Riley & Scott, the team won the 24 Hours of Daytona and the 12 Hours of Sebring.
 Chassis # 006 only started competing in May 1996 in Texas.
 The # 004 had left for Europe, and more particularly for France, to compete in the 24 Hours of Le Mans.
 The team were hoping to achieve a hat-trick with the same chassis (Daytona, Sebring and Le Mans) but failed to win at Le Mans (retired after 157 laps with a transmission problem).
 The car put up a real performance though, with Wayne Taylor achieving the 3rd fastest time of the pre-qualifying practice session, and the 7th time in the qualifying session (3'47''635).
 A blistering time, less than a second from Pierluigi Martini's pole position time of 3'46''682 in his Porsche TWR.
 The Riley & Scott was very much at ease on the Le Mans circuit, largely up to competing with the TWR-Porsches, the Porsche 911 GT1s, the Ferrari 333 SPs or the McLaren F1 GTRs.